fillol/chronicle-sniffer/test/readme.md

 3.  **`gcp_conversion_log_snippet.png`**:
     *   A screenshot showing a snippet of logs from Google Cloud Logging.
-    *   This snippet highlights key log messages 얼굴indicating a successful conversion of the test PCAP file (`synflood_capture.pcap`) through the Cloud Run processor service.
+    *   This snippet highlights key log messages indicating a successful conversion of the test PCAP file (`synflood_capture.pcap`) through the Cloud Run processor service.
     *   It demonstrates that the pipeline can process the sample file and generate the expected UDM output in the GCP environment.

 4.  **`broken_capture.pcap`**: